 WordPress can also help you recover content if you lose your internet connection …

-(WordPress can help you recover content if you lose your internet connection)
+(Recover content if you lose your internet connection)

-Another improvement made after WP 4.6 is content recovery from loss of connection.
+Another improvement made after v.
+4.6 is content recovery from loss of connection.
 If you lose your internet connection while writing, your drafts are saved locally to your browser.
 When you return to edit, WordPress notifies you if there is a more recent draft, allowing you to restore the most recent version of your content …

 The new revision system now includes a new option to the Post/Page Publish box called Revisions.
-This allows you to know at a glance how many revisions you have made. and allows you to easily access the ‘Revisions’ section by clicking on the ‘Browse’ link …
+This automatically calculates how many revisions you have made.
+Click ’Browse’ to quickly access the ‘Compare Revisions’ page …

-(Publish – Revisions)
+(Publish Box – Revisions)

 (The more revisions, the longer the slider)

-Click ‘Previous’ to scroll back through earlier revisions …
+Click ‘Previous’ to compare earlier versions …

-(Click ‘Previous’ to browse older revisions)
+(Click ‘Previous’ to browse earlier revisions)

-Click ‘Next’ to compare newer versions …
+Click ‘Next’ to review your newer revisions …

 (Compare Revisions – ‘Next’ button)